To Rome with Love (film)

-To Rome with Love is a 2012 magical realist romantic comedy film written, directed by and co-starring Woody Allen in his first acting appearance since 2006, as well as his most recent appearance in a film he's directed.
-The film is set in Rome, Italy; it was released in Italian theaters on April 13, 2012, and opened in Los Angeles and New York City on June 22, 2012.
+To Rome with Love is a 2012 magical realist romantic comedy film written and directed by, and co-starring, Woody Allen in his first acting appearance since 2006.
+It is his most recent appearance in a film he directed.
+Set in Rome, the film was released in Italian theaters on April 13, 2012, and opened in Los Angeles and New York City on June 22, 2012.

-The film features an ensemble cast, including Allen himself.
-The story is told in four separate vignettes: a clerk who wakes up to find himself a celebrity, an architect who takes a trip back to the street he lived on as a student, a young couple on their honeymoon, and an Italian funeral director whose uncanny singing ability enraptures his soon to be in-law, an American opera director.
+The film features an ensemble cast and is told in four separate vignettes: a clerk who wakes up to find himself a celebrity, an architect who takes a trip back to the street he lived on as a student, a young couple on their honeymoon, and an Italian funeral director whose uncanny singing ability enraptures his soon to be in-law, an American opera director.